cammy29/Dunn-Differentiation-Method/README.md

 Dunn method using differentation to seperate the diffusion region and capacitive region of a CV diagram

-This is very badly written but it works :D
+This is very badly written but it almost works :D
 If you're not using the same testing rig as me then it wont work and you'll have to change the data extraction code.

-I have heard it be called the Conway method so maybe Ive got the wrong name.
-This is for my ChemEng masters so excuse the messy code.
+made by
 CSW